• PRINT EDITIONS

 “There definitely is a job side of it with the long hours, but no, I wake up eager to get to work and start the day.”

-And it’s those long days that make him extra thankful for his family, particularly his wife, Jordan, who he has been with a long time.
+And it’s those long days that make him extra thankful for his family, particularly his wife, Jordan, with whom he has been for a long time.

 “My family is everything to me,” Clemons stated.